-We also ran events in aid of sport relief where children in the older years are supported in setting up their own sport activities for the rest of the school during lunchtime.
-The total raised last year was just under £100.
+We run charity sports events supporting a range of different charities.
+This year we raised money for a local charity close to many of our school community, The Katharine House Hospice, by holding a Santa Fun Run on the field.
+We raised an amazing £400 for the charity this year.
 Towards the end of the year, we hold our annual sports day which includes all children in the school winning points for their houses.
-It is always a very inclusive event that show cases the strong community feel we have at St Mary’s with a focus given to our values as well as succeeding in the various events.
+It is always a very inclusive event that showcases the strong community feel we have at St Mary’s with a focus given to our values as well as succeeding in the various events.

-Matches and games At various times throughout the year, different children from across the school are chosen to participate in matches or games with children from other schools in Banbury.
+NOSSP Festivals and Tournaments At various times throughout the year, different children from across the school are chosen to participate in festivals and tournemounts with children from other schools in Banbury.
 We aim to ensure that children have the opportunity to represent the school at a minimum of one event by the end of their key stage.
 These events are always very popular and children enjoy attending them and participating in healthy competition.

 Sports Captains As part of our house system, one child from each house in year 4 are elected as sports captains for the academic year.
 Their role in the school is to promote an active lifestyle by encouraging fun and energetic games on the playground, supporting out Active 10 sessions and ensuring the smooth running of PE events.
 It allows them to develop a sense of responsibility as well as putting even more emphasis on the importance of an active lifestyle in our school.